-Johnson was a cofounder of the Center for Science and Culture (CSC) at the Discovery Institute, a conservative think tank in Seattle, Washington.
+Johnson was a cofounder of what is now called the Center for Science and Culture (CSC) at the Discovery Institute, a conservative think tank in Seattle, Washington.
 The wedge strategy Johnson mentions is a program developed about eleven years ago by the CSC for promoting their view of science.
-It was originally an internal memo not meant for public consumption, but in 1999 somebody cruelly posted the text on the Internet for all to read.
+It was originally an internal memo not meant for public consumption.
+In 1999 somebody cruelly posted the text of the document on the Internet for all to read.
 The wording of the document was so frank and so straight-forward; it proved an immediate embarrassment to the new creationists.
 A quick read shows why.
-Here is an excerpt from the preamble: 2
+Here is an excerpt from the preamble: